Canada

 • Producers: Plan compliance, accurate reporting, fee payment.

-• PRO: Manage network, Recycler Qualification Office oversight.
+• Producer Responsibility Organization: Manage network, Recycler Qualification Office oversight.

 • Municipal & Retail hosts: Collection infrastructure.